-Lock in a material that’s suitable for you and if you can stick with larger format on the walls and smaller on the shower floor and/or shampoo niche, then you’ll already be ready to make other important bathroom remodel decisions.
+Lock in a material that’s suitable for you.
+If you can stick with a larger format on the walls and smaller on the shower floor, you’re set.
+From here, you can make other important bathroom remodel decisions.

-Make sure your contractor correctly waterproofs your shower before tiling in order to give you maximum protection.
+Ensure your contractor correctly waterproofs your shower before tiling to give you maximum protection.

 I hope this guide has been helpful.

 Please reach out if you’re in the DFW area should you need any help remodeling your shower.